deriv-com/deriv-app/packages/cashier/README.md

 **components:** This folder contains all the reusable components that we need for developing this workspace.
 We have a separate folder for each component.

-**constants:** We add the static data structures needed for the project here.
+**constants:** We add the static data structures needed for the workspace here.
 We have a separate folder for each component.

 **containers:** This folder contains the wrappers we use for the whole project.